 “He speaks defaming words.”
 The Greek verb blasphēmeō (#987 βλασφημέω) is transliterated (not translated) from the Greek into English as “blasphemy.”
 In English, “blasphemy” is only used in reference to God.
 However, in Greek, blasphēmeō and blasphēmia (the noun) did not have to refer to God or a god, although they could, but were common words that were used of someone speaking against another.
 The primary meanings were showing disrespect to a person or deity, and/or harming his, her, or its reputation.
 In this case, the religious leaders thought it was insulting to God’s reputation that Jesus would forgive sins.
 [For more information on blasphēmeō, see commentary on Matt.
 9:3].

-“Who is able to forgive sins but God alone?”
+“Who can forgive sins but God alone?”
 The religious leaders thought that by forgiving sins, Jesus was harming the reputation of God, because they thought that only God was able to forgive sins.
 But the Bible never says that only God can forgive sins.
 The rabbis taught that, but that does not make it true: it was just their tradition.
 In truth, only God can forgive sins, but God’s representatives, to whom God delegates the authority to forgive sins, can forgive them, or more accurately, declare that they are forgiven if they get the revelation to make that declaration.

 The religious leaders were used to prophets speaking for God, but not forgiving sins, although they should have been open to that.
 Nathan came very close when he said to David, “Yahweh also has put away your sin” (2 Sam.
 12:13).
 Actually, given the author/agent aspect of the Hebrew language and culture, acting on revelation from God, Nathan could have said, “Your sin has been forgiven.”
 It should be especially clear to us that God delegated to Jesus the authority to forgive sins, because Jesus taught that very explicitly.
 “For the Father does not judge anyone, but he has given all judgment to the Son….I am not able to do anything on my own.
 As I hear, I judge.
 And my judgment is righteous because I do not seek my own will, but the will of him who sent me” (John 5:22, 30).
 Note that Jesus could forgive sins against God, but it was only “as he heard” from God, and born-again children of God have that same privilege today.